p0staldud3/p0staldud3/README.md

 ((dont be scared to come chat or sit with me on pt unless my name says otherwise im always in the mood for conversation!!))

 i am a proshipper, no not what youre thinking, im anti harassment and i just have to much other things in life that are more important then to care what a person ships.
+(read my abt me below this for a detailed kinda thing idk)

 lightshipper & yumeshipper/selfshipper